gholler-sopra/hydrator-plugins/transform-plugins/docs/JSONParser-transform.md

     | zip      | long   |      |
     +==========================+

-**Note:** The field "planet" has not been included in the output schema, meaning that the field would be ignored and not processed when the JSON event is mapped.
+**Note:** The field "planet" has not been included in the output schema, which means that the field will be ignored and not processed when the JSON event is mapped.

 ##### 2. Parsing Nested JSON

 Parser also allows the extracting of fields from a complex nested JSON.
-In order to extract fields, it uses JSON path mapping similar to the XPath expressions for XML.
-To extract fields using an expression in JSON, this plugin uses the **JsonPath** library.
-The plugin allows you to define a mapping from the output fieldname to the JSON path expression that is to be applied on input to extract the value from the JSON event.
+In order to extract fields, it uses the JSON path mapping similar to the XPath expressions for XML.
+To extract fields using an expression in JSON, this accelerator uses the **JsonPath** library.
+The accelerator allows you to define the mapping from the output fieldname to the JSON path expression that is to be applied on the input to extract the value from the JSON event.

-For example, if you have this nested JSON:
+Consider that you have the following nested JSON:

     {
       "employee" : {